chendaniely/Columbia-SSOL-Pseudo-Transcript/README.txt

 # This is my README
+# adding this line of text to test eGit in staging view
 your input.txt file should look something like this

 Menu | Help | Comments | Logout